KrekoG/vanillaplus/README.md

 - Elite & Dungeon Quests: x10
 - Rested XP bonus gaining speed: x5

+### Changing account password

+To change your password, log in, and type in the chat `.account password <old password> <new password> <new password>` On success the server will respond with a `The password was changed` message

+### Server population and uptime

+Type `.server info` in game.
+The response will let you know the current active player count, the maximum since the last restart, the number of queued people and the server's current uptime.

+### Talent calculator

+The talent calculator linked in the launcher is currently NOT accurate.
+Use the [talent calculator](https://hawaiisa.github.io/vanillaplus-talent-calculator/) created and maintained by [Thirinena](https://github.com/hawaiisa) instead.

 ### Talent reset

 The talent reset cost has been capped to 5G maximum.

-### Changing account password

-To change your password, log in, and type in the chat `.account password <old password> <new password> <new password>` On success the server will respond with a `The password was changed` message

 ### Ironman challenge